Adam Fox scores in OT, Rangers rally to beat Stars 2-1 - NewsBreak

 Adam Fox scores in OT, Rangers rally to beat Stars 2-1

+Oettinger finished with 29 saves but was frustrated with the finish, even though the Stars kept an opponent to two or fewer goals for the eighth time in nine games.

+"I'm probably going to think about this for a while,'' Oettinger said.
+"You're less than a second away.
+It's brutal.
+The guys played their hearts out."

-Coming off a 4-3 shootout victory over Minnesota on Tuesday night, the Rangers are 13-2-2 in their last 17 games.
+Coming off a 4-3 shootout victory over Minnesota on Tuesday night, the Rangers are 13-2-2 in their last 17 games and have won have seven of their last eight games at home.

+Rangers coach Gerard Gallant was especially pleased with the finish and the play of the 22-year-old Miller, a first-round draft pick by the Rangers in 2018 who is excelling in his third season with the team.

+"To come back like that was pretty exciting,″ Gallant said.
+"K'Andre has been good for us the whole year.
+That was huge for him and huge for our team."

+Fox said the improbable victory over the first-place Stars was particularly satisfying considering the Rangers are in a tight division battle of their own.
+The Rangers are also 10-0-0 when Fox records two or more points.

+"Our division is tight.
+To get two points these last two games is big,'' said Fox, who assisted on Miller's goal and has points in six straight games.
+"We battled to the end."

-NOTES: The Rangers are 9-3-1 against Central Division teams and 13-5-3 against Western Conference opponents overall … The Stars scratched injured forward Roope Hintz and defenseman Joel Hanley….
+NOTES: Miller's goal marked the fourth time in Rangers history they tied a game at 19:59 of the third period.
+Brian Leetch (Dec.
+1, 1998), Darren Turcotte (Feb.
+17, 1992) and Doug Robinson (Feb.
+21, 1965) were the other three ...
+The Rangers are 9-3-1 against Central Division teams and 13-5-3 against Western Conference opponents overall … The Stars scratched injured forward Roope Hintz and defenseman Joel Hanley….
 The Rangers scratched forward Chris Kreider (injured Tuesday against Minnesota), defenseman Libor Hajek and forward Jake Leschyshyn, who was claimed on waivers from Vegas on Wednesday.

 UP NEXT